Project

 Allow Object#clone to yield cloned object before freezing

-Added by jeremyevans0 (Jeremy Evans) about 8 years ago.
-Updated over 7 years ago.
+Added by jeremyevans0 (Jeremy Evans) almost 9 years ago.
+Updated about 8 years ago.

 Status: